Updated on: 11/13/2019

 Dog bites are traumatic and, sometimes, life-altering.
-The Davis Law Group realizes that.
+Davis Law Group, P.S., realizes that.
 And part of making dog bite victims whole is reversing the damage the bite did.

-Part of the reasons dog bites are likely to cause scars is the bacteria in dogs' mouths.
+Part of the reason dog bites are likely to cause scars is the bacteria in a dog's mouth.
 Often times medical professionals decline to stitch up dog bites.
 Quick treatment of dog bite injuries to the face can also help reduce the potential for permanent facial injuries and disfigurement.

 Surgeons use equal parts art and science in the repair and reconstruction of dog bite injuries.
-Rebuilding a nose may require surgeons to use cartilage from different sources to rebuild some of the structural support--rib cartilage and ear cartilage can be used to rebuild the strength in the nose.
+Rebuilding a nose may require surgeons to use cartilage from different sources to rebuild some of the structural support, while rib cartilage and ear cartilage can be used to rebuild the strength in the nose.
 Expanders may be used to stretch and reshape skin.

 Children Bitten In The Face By A Dog

-According to a study conducted by pediatric otolaryngologists from the University at Buffalo's School of Medicine and Biomedical Sciences young children are especially vulnerable to severe dog bites in the head and neck areas.
-One-third of the bites occurred on the cheeks, 21 percent on the lips, and eight percent each on the nose and ears, results showed.
+According to a study conducted by pediatric otolaryngologists from the University at Buffalo's School of Medicine and Biomedical Sciences, young children are especially vulnerable to severe dog bites in the head and neck areas.
+One-third of the bites occurred on the cheeks, 21 percent on the lips, and 8 percent each on the nose and ears, results showed.